updated September 18, 2007

 30. How does the clinic operate in the

-group settings.
-You then spend 2
+individual and group settings.
+You then

-medical setting.
+one in a medical setting.
 Each placement runs for 14 weeks.

-the on-campus clinic we see a wide range of ages and conditions.
-Group programs are operated for patients with
+In the on-campus clinic we see a wide range of ages and

-aphasia and children with phonology, language, and literacy disorders.
-Such patients are also seen
+for patients with aphasia and children with phonology, language, and literacy

 individually.
 We see preschool children,